-Will my actual degree reflect that I earned my master's in bioethics through an online program?
+Will my actual degree reflect that I earned my master's through an online program?

 No. There is no distinction made on the degree.
 Your master's degree is awarded based on competency and successfully meeting Loyola University Chicago's academic requirements, not upon geographic location or residency.